 A big part of why this project exists is because I want to create the emoji myself and others want to see instead of asking someone else for permission, so that's what I'm going to continue to do.

-I think it's misguided to assume that you can make an emoji set for everyone.
-I think this can be a common mistake.
+I think it's a common mistake to assume that you can make an emoji set (or most things for that matter) for everyone.

 'Better' is a subjective thing, and for many years, Unicode has been doing it's thing with emoji, and while many people enjoy them on a daily basis, there are many other people who don't, and feel excluded by them.

-What Unicode does (now, originally Emoji was a port of symbols made by Japanese telecommunications companies) is try to incorporate symbols that they deem to be popular enough to include into their standard.
+What Unicode does (now, originally Emoji was a group of symbols made by Japanese telecom companies) is try to incorporate symbols that they deem to be popular enough to include into their standard.
 Popular is not the same as universal.

 The fundamental and important difference is that Mutant Standard quite openly recognises what it is, where it's limitations lie and it wants to give people choice.
 Unlike Unicode or emoji vendors, I don't expect that anyone should use these emoji unless they actually want to.

-But if you want to play the universality card, various aspects like the gender-neutral emoji in Mutant Standard arguably make it more universal than Unicode, because they exclude fewer people.
+But if you want to talk about universality in emoji, various aspects of Mutant Standard like the gender-neutral arguably make Mutant Standard more universal than traditional Unicode sets, because those emoji exclude fewer people.